Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Genus, Morse index and area in dimension

-\begin{proof}[Proof of Theorem \ref{maina} in dimension 3] Let $(M^{3},g)$ and $\Sigma$ be as in the statement of Theorem \ref{maina}, and suppose that $\bar{r}=1/2$ by rescaling the metric.
+\begin{proof}[Proof of Inequality (\ref{nujabes})] Let $(M^{3},g)$ and $\Sigma$ be as in the statement of Theorem \ref{maina}, and suppose that $\bar{r}=1/2$ by rescaling the metric.
 Let $\mathcal{B}^{(1)}$ be the family of balls considered at the beginning of this subsection.
 The size of $\mathcal{B}^{(1)} \cap \mathcal{F}_0$ is uniformly bounded independently of the minimal surface $\Sigma$.
 Then we apply Corollary \ref{C:counting3D} to the family $\mathcal{B}^{(1)} \backslash \mathcal{F}_0$: inequality (\ref{nujabes}) follows and so Theorem \ref{maina} is proved in dimension 3.

 \end{proof}